cczhuang420/virtual-study-room/README.md

 npm run test
 ```

-To run tests for only the server, use the following commands:
+To run tests for only the server, go to project directory then use the following commands:

 ```bash
 cd server